What is a Zero Sum Game?

-A non zero sum game is a situation where there is a net benefit or net loss to the system based on out the outcome of the game.
+A non zero sum game is a situation where there is a net benefit or net loss to the system based on the outcome of the game.

 An example of what should be considered a non zero sum game is a contest between a trade ship and a pirate ship, although it may look like one at first glance.
 Here, a victory for the pirates would mean gain of wealth, resources, and men (probably as prisoners), whereas a win for the trade ship would only mean a defeat of the challenge by the pirates.
-Here, the prize and losses being different for both the contesting parties do not qualify it as an example of a non zero sum game.
+Here, the prize and losses being different for both the contesting parties do not qualify it as an example of a zero sum game.

 Another example could be in financial markets, where competing firms collaborate to expand the overall size of their market.
 Creating an industry-wide organization would increase confidence in the industry and result in more profit for all competitors.

 Non zero sum games don’t have to create a net positive result – it could also be negative as well.
 In the pirate example above, there is a case where the pirates win, and it’s a net negative for the whole system.

 Origin and Importance

-However, the modern understanding of economics broadens the scope, explaining that not all competitions fall into the category.
+However, the modern understanding of economics broadens the scope, explaining that not all competitions fall into this category.
 It is possible for all involved contestants to register a win.
-For example, according to the classical (Ricardian) theory of trade, all parties involved in the trade benefit from it.
+For example, according to the classical (Ricardian) theory of trade, all parties involved in trade benefit from it.